plainionist/plainionist.github.io/_drafts/2019-05-07-Implementing-Clean-Architecture-Database.md

 ---
 layout: post
 title: Implementing Clean Architecture - About the database and other details
-description:
+description: |
+    In Clean Architecture we focus a lot on the inner circles like use cases circle and entities.
+    But to make the application useful it has to interact with the outer world - but how?
 tags: [clean-architecture]
 series: "Implementing Clean Architecture"
 excerpt_separator: <!--more-->
 lint-nowarn:
 ---

 (IMAGE)

-so now that we have clarified (LINK) what difference between framework and library is and which principles we want to follow, lets discuss now how we want to integrate with libraries and frameworks
+Last time (LINK) we talked a lot about how to integrate "details" like frameworks into the clean architecture in different very clean but also pragmatic ways.

+No i want to become more practical again and show u i concretely did it for *Athena*.

 <!--more-->

+To remember the basic idea is to create an interface in an inner circle and an implementation in an outer circle. whether that should be adapters layer or frameworks layer - pls refer to previous post.

-one key aspect here is that the interface belongs to the use case interactor.
+One  key aspect here is - compared to traditional architecture - that the interface "belongs" to the more inner circle. by that i dont mean only the locatio no the interface - i also mean its design.

+the interface "needed" by a use case and implmented by an adapter will be primarily shaped by the interactor. the interactor defines which methods it should have and which not. we do NOT want to have component driven interfaces which are primarily shaped by the capabilities of its implmentation.

+- we do not want dump CRUD interfaces
+- we want "unit of work" interfaces

 uncle bob says:
 "